 - Always stand face-to-face.
-With this way, there are many different angles your photographers can work with.
+In this way, there are many different angles your photographers can work with.
 Also, this lets your guests see your reactions, not your back.
-You also have better view of your guests, your significant other, and the officiant.
+You also have a better view of your guests, your significant other, and the officiant.

-- Ask your maid of honor (MOH) to fluff the dress for you as soon as you station.
+- Ask your maid of honor (MOH) to fluff the dress for you as soon as you get into position.
 Some MOH are nervous just like you and they can’t move.
 Let them know it is totally okay to move around and help you with these little things.
 People love it when they see it.

 - Try to memorize your vow and speak with the emotion of your heart.
 This keeps your eyes on the other at all time.
 If you are afraid you will be nervous and forget, have the officiant keep a copy.
 All you need to do is to tell everyone something like “I’m so nervous and need my note back!”
 Nothing embarrassing!
 Guests will laugh but because it’s an adorable moment of you.

-- Have the officiant step on a side during First Kiss.
-What I mean by “a side” is “off camera view”.
+- Have the officiant step on aside during First Kiss.
+What I mean by “aside” is “off camera view”.
 This is up to your preference.
 For us, if he/she stands in the middle, it looks like his/her head pops out from yours.
 If he/she steps on a side too little, it looks like he/she is staring at you from a close distance.
-The ideal distance is behind or in front of the 3th groomsmen from the best man.
+The ideal distance is behind or in front of the 3rd groomsmen from the best man.

 - Make a long First Kiss and repeat once or twice.
 No one will rush you.
 This allows your photographers to capture different shots: wide & closeup, traditional & creative.

 - Try not to look at the camera (do this for the processional as well).
 Look at each other, cheers with your guests.
 This is based on our photojournalism perspective.

 - Confetti or petals?
 Just throw the ideas for you.
 Make sure your venue allows this.